 Just like you can’t take back something you say in person, you can never truly delete something that’s posted online.
 This is perhaps one area in which online communication should be even more carefully considered than speaking in person.
 The sooner kids practice and master this mindset, the better!

 See something, say something.

 Cases of cyberbullying and other problems kids encounter online are not to be underestimated.
 Encourage your child to speak up, and talk with them about how important it is to report unsafe behavior.
 These conversations can be tough, but they’re 100% worth it; here’s a guide to get started.

 With the most important points addressed, let’s take a look at what kids need to know for stellar conduct in Zoom meetings for school and other settings.

 Many of these tips may seem obvious and identical to expectations for in-person interactions.
 However, it can be easier said than done to translate them to Zoom.
 Plus, without the usual social enforcers that encourage kids to keep up good behavior, they’ll need more support and encouragement from you in these crazy times.
 (Read more about the benefits of encouragement.)

-Here are five essential “do’s” and etiquette musts for kids on Zoom and online for school:
+Here are five essential “do’s” and etiquette musts for kids on Zoom and online education.

 Be prepared and on time.

-It’s nifty to look like you’re on the moon, but it can also be distracting to other students.
-So, resist the temptation to use those creative backgrounds and filters when class is in session.
+It’s nifty to look like you’re on the moon, but it can also be distracting to other students (and for you parents, coworkers may have similar reactions during work Zoom meetings).
+So, resist the temptation to use those creative virtual backgrounds and filters when class is in session.